miguel-silva2012/sgdeV2/README.md

 ### licença

-A licença é MIT LICENSE
+A licença é Apache-2.0 license